 In cases of domestic violence, dating violence, sexual assault and/or stalking, all parties (Respondent and Alleged Victim) must receive the same notifications, mailed at the same time, regarding all steps of the disciplinary process.
-They must all be given equivalent rights to be heard and access to an Advocate or Advisor.
+They must all be given equivalent rights to be heard and access to an Advocate.
 All parties must be notified that disciplinary action is being taken, with specific details sufficient to ameliorate concerns of the person who was the object of the violations, subject to legal and District limitations related to the privacy of the parties.
-Under C-14, an "Advocate" is someone trained by a Title IX coordinator, and an Advocate's assistance can include providing moral support as well as information regarding procedural issues, throughout the pendency of an investigation, through the last internal appeal.
+(C-14, Section XIII.B.)
+(An "Advocate" is someone trained by a Title IX coordinator, and an Advocate's assistance can include providing moral support as well as information regarding procedural issues, throughout the pendency of an investigation, through the last internal appeal.
 (C-14, Section II.A.)
-Under C-15, an "Advisor" may accompany a party through the resolution process.
-An Advisor must also conduct any cross-examination that occurs.
-(C-15, Section IV.J.)